beyretb/AnimalAI-Olympics/documentation/definitionsOfObjects.md

 #### Movable

-These are objects the agent can move and which will be affected by each other, fixed objects and rewards if they collide
+These are objects the agent can move and which will be affected by each other, fixed objects and rewards if they collide.
+Note that different object types weight different amounts.
+It is easier to push a cardboard box than a cube that's like a wall.

 - <img align="left" height="100" src="PrefabsPictures/Movable/Cube.png">a cube that can be pushed
     - name: `Cube`